csruiliu/tensorflow_cifar/README.md

 ## ZFNet ##

-The imlementation of ZFNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1311.2901.pdf).
+The imlementation of ZFNet follows the architecture proposed in the [paper](https://arxiv.org/pdf/1311.2901.pdf), but omits Layer 3 and maxpooling layer after Layer 5.
 ZFNet had the same architecture as AlexNet but used smaller conv kernels and strides for the first two conv layers. ***ZFNet is the champion of the ImageNet 2013.
 The key contribution is to visualize the model.***